Home

 The history of stock trading dates back several centuries and has evolved significantly over time.

-Antiquity: Stock trading can be traced back to ancient civilizations such as Rome and Greece, where merchants and investors traded shares of ventures and businesses.
+Early Beginnings: Antiquity: Stock trading can be traced back to ancient civilizations such as Rome and Greece, where merchants and investors traded shares of ventures and businesses.

 Middle Ages: In Europe, trading guilds and merchant associations began issuing shares to finance trading voyages and expeditions.
 These early forms of shares were precursors to modern-day stocks.